kserve/community/CONTRIBUTING.md

 - The exact, minimal, steps needed to reproduce the issue.
   Submitting a 5 line script will get a much faster response from the team than one that's hundreds of lines long.

+## Reporting Security Vulnerabilities

+If you discover a security vulnerability within KServe, please follow these steps:

+1. **DO NOT** create a public GitHub issue for the vulnerability.

+2. **DO NOT** disclose the vulnerability publicly until it has been addressed.

+3. Report the vulnerability by emailing the KServe security team at security@kserve.io with the following information:
+   - Description of the vulnerability
+   - Steps to reproduce the issue
+   - Potential impact of the vulnerability
+   - Any suggested fixes or mitigations (if available)
+   - Your contact information

+4. The security team will:
+   - Acknowledge receipt of your report within 48 hours
+   - Investigate the vulnerability
+   - Keep you informed of the progress
+   - Work with you to validate the fix
+   - Coordinate the public disclosure

+5. Once the vulnerability is fixed:
+   - A security advisory will be published on GitHub
+   - The fix will be included in the next release
+   - You will be credited for the discovery (unless you prefer to remain anonymous)

+For more information about our security practices, please visit our [Security Policy](https://github.com/kserve/kserve/security/policy).

 ## Add your organization to adopters